CyVerse-learning-materials/tools-services-and-reproducible-science-workshop/index.rst

       - You will need to have a text editor suitable for working with code (*Not* Microsoft word, or other word processing software).
       - We recommend |Atom|
+    * - Jupyter lab
+      - Jupyter is a popular data science workbench for reproducible analysis
+      - |Install Juypyter lab|
+    * - Windows Linux Subsystem (Windows PC only)
+      - This enables using Linux on Windows 10 PCs
+      - We suggested installing the |Windows Linux Subsystem| if you have a Windows 10 PC.
+Following the directions we also suggest installing  an Ubuntu 18.04 LTS distribution.

 **Accounts**